(As of 31st March, 2022)

 ③ Risks Concerning Projects

-Therefore, in order to deal with these situations, NRI is making efforts to ensure that project estimate examination before contract signing as well as project management after contract signing are done properly.
-These efforts include improving the management abilities of our project managers through training programs and providing quality management systems based on ISO (International Organization for Standardization) 9001.
-We established exclusive examination bodies, such as our systems development committee, for projects over a certain size in order to thoroughly review the progress of projects from planning all the way to stable operation.
+Therefore, to deal with these situations, NRI is making efforts to ensure that project estimate examination before contract signing as well as project management after contract signing are done properly.
+These efforts include improving the management abilities of our project managers through training programs and providing quality management systems based on ISO 9001.
+We established exclusive examination bodies, such as our systems development committee, for projects over a certain size to thoroughly review the progress of projects from planning all the way to stable operation.
 We will further develop examinations for and improvements to the system development process for systems in the financial services sector.

 However, in the event extra costs are incurred, due for instance to increasing person-hours or performance improvement work conducted after delivery, the project’s final profitability may deteriorate.
 Moreover, if the client’s business is harmed because of a delay in delivery or because of problems with the delivered information system, not only may we be liable for the loss, but the situation might also damage NRI’s reputation.